-Students whose financial aid exceeds their tuition and fees may use their funds to pay for academic related books and supplies at any MC Bookstore.
+Students whose financial aid exceeds their tuition and fees may use the extra funds to pay for academic related books and supplies at any MC Bookstore, book credits are not additional money.
 Students must have been previously granted approval through a Cash Management Form.
 Only aid which is accepted will be considered for book credits.
 If the only financial aid you receive is a tuition and fee specific award, you do not qualify for a book credit.
 Book credits are processed automatically for eligible students in August for fall semester, in January for spring semester, and in May for the summer session.
 Check MyMC prior to the beginning of the semester to see if you qualify.
 Book credit eligibility and use of book credits at MC Bookstores ends approximately two weeks into the semester.